philipp-zahn/open-games-engine/README.md

 This [tutorial](https://github.com/philipp-zahn/open-games-hs/blob/master/Tutorial/TUTORIAL.md) shows how to use the software for modelling.

 # How to install and run open-games-hs

 Open-games-hs requires stack and a text editor, for the text editor, it is very likely that your existing one already supports haskell.
 If you do not have one I recommend starting with [VSCode][VSCODE].

-You can install stack following the instructions here: (https://docs.haskellstack.org/en/stable/install_and_upgrade/)[https://docs.haskellstack.org/en/stable/install_and_upgrade/]
+You can install stack following the instructions in the official (Haskell Stack website)[https://docs.haskellstack.org/en/stable/install_and_upgrade/].

 Stack will be responsible for installing haskell, the Open-games-hs framework and its dependencies.